McKenna Haase has a necklace that says “Remember why you started.” Never have those words meant more than in the last 15 months.

 BUILDING FOR THE FUTURE

 Haase isn’t the type to wait for things to happen.
-Instead, she is content rolling up her sleeves and going after what she wants.
+Instead, she is comfortable rolling up her sleeves and going after what she wants.

 Knoxville Raceway has been good to Haase, but she wants more.
-That desire — her ambition to be a professional racecar driver — is what led to her relocating to Indianapolis, a hub for racing in the United States.
+That desire — her ambition to be a professional racecar driver — is what led her to relocate to Indianapolis, a hub for racing in the United States.

 It’s a two-prong attack.
 Haase needs to get more laps outside Knoxville and increase her exposure.
 Both lead to more sponsors and more opportunity.